Whenever I have friends over, one of the most commonly asked questions I get, especially if they don’t own their own home yet, is:

 - Have you considered resale flats as a viable option?

-- Apart from budget, what other considerations are there when deciding which size of flat to get?
+- Apart from the budget, what other considerations are there when deciding what type of flat to get?

 - Is a CPF housing loan the only option?